CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/04-Azure-Automanage-for-Servers.md

 # HOL-1: Exercise 4: Enabling Azure Automanage for Server - Azure Arc

-In the last excercise we had worked on onboard SQL Server to Azure Arc, so now let's enable Azure Automanage for Server - Azure Arc which we have created earlier in the lab.
+In the last excercise we had worked on onboarding SQL Server to Azure Arc, so now let's enable Azure Automanage for Server - Azure Arc which we have created earlier in the lab.

 ## Task 1: Configuring Azure Automanage